luickk/dji_naza_interface_c-/README.md

 To make the library work you need to configure the library's config file (`/etc/naza/pwm_config.txt`) <br>
 Each variable (left,middle,right) defines the transmitters throttle endpoint stick location.
 To find them you need to open your Naza Assistant and go to `Rc` section where you have to recalibrate the Naza for your transmitter.
 Next, start `examples/mod_pwm/` and find the fitting values for the throttle endpoints of left, right and "middle" value for each channel and add them to `pwm_config`.

+### Usage

+After successful installation you can include the header files `#include "libnaza/naza_interface_manual.h"` <br>
+in your own project and link libnaza by using `-lnaza` and `-lwiringPi` flag.

+### Wiring

+Connect the PCA9685 over I2C with your raspberry pi and the Naza V2 input channels with the different output channels of the PCA9685.

 ### Library functions

 #### Manual: